antmicro/audio-latency-tester/README.md

 ![](doc/source/img/collage.png)

+## Overview

-The aim of this project is to provide a platform for measurement and characterization of audio latencies.
+The aim of this project is to provide a hardware and software platform for the measurement and characterization of audio latencies for XR, communication and similar use cases.

-The repository includes:
+This repository contains the software for the two associated hardware boards.

+## Project structure

+Notable elements of this repository include:

-* `.github/` - CI configuration
+* `.github/` - GitHub CI configuration
 * `doc/` - Sphinx-based documentation for the project
 * `audio_in_pdm/` - RP2040 firmware for audio input
 * `audio_out/` - RP2040 firmware for audio output